Spimy/muse-archived/README.md

 ## Requirements

+- NodeJS
+- FFmpeg

+### NodeJS

 You are required to have NodeJS installed.\
 If you do not have NodeJS installed, download it at <https://nodejs.org/> and run the installer.

-Once installed, open your command line and run `node -v` to check if has been properly installed.
+Once installed, open your command line and run `node -v` to check if it has been properly installed.

+### FFmpeg

+You are required to have FFmpeg installed on your machine to play music.\
+If you do not have FFmpeg installed, download it at <https://www.ffmpeg.org/>.

+Extract the downloaded files into your C: drive and set up your `PATH` environment variable to the `bin` folder.
+Once you have done this, close and reopen your command line if you already have it opened and run `ffmpeg -version` to check if it has been properly installed.

 ## Development Installation